WrishavSett/WrishavSett/README.md

 Currently based in Kolkata, I specialize in crafting **deep learning applications** in computer vision and document intelligence — blending technology with real-world impact.
 Whether it's reading scanned contracts, counting items on a conveyor belt, or enabling intelligent document workflows, I love building tools that automate the tedious and make room for creativity.

-> 🧠 I also share insights, demos, and walkthroughs of my projects on [YouTube](https://www.youtube.com/@wrishavsett).
-If you're into practical ML, check it out!

 ---

 ## 💼 A Little About Me